Vashek (Vaclav)

 speed-up of NIST STS

 and interpretation of the tests.
-Most recent improvements are described (and algorithms provided) in
+Other improvements are described (and algorithms provided) in

 Evolving boolean functions for fast and efficient randomness testing (paper at ACM GECCO 2018)